CDCgov/ixa/docs/book/src/topics/indexing.md

 > it all at once doesn't matter: the sum of all the small efforts to update the
 > index every time a person is added is equal to the cost of creating the index
 > from scratch for an existing set of data.
->
-> We can, however, save the effort of updating the index when property values
-> _change_ if we wait until we actually run a query that needs to use the index
-> before we construct the index.
-This is why Ixa uses a lazy indexing strategy.

 Usually scanning through the whole property column is so slow relative to maintaining an index that the extra computational cost of maintaining the index